 The Busselton holidays were a dream come true every year.
 In the early years all activities were family focused.
 An annual trip to Margaret River and Augusta; days on the beach with Mum and Dad; walking into town at least twice a week to get groceries and bread.
 The local bakery produced wonderful stuff including fruit mince slice which I have always loved since.
 The recipe for it seems to have been lost by modern bakeries.
 We didn’t have mud cake then – and I see no need for it now – don’t like it.

-Groups of Collie men would get together with a very long fish net.
+Groups of Collie men would get together with a very long fishnet.
 One or two men would drag it out into the ocean to swimming depth then turn at right angles and drag it along parallel to the beach and back in.
 The catch was always impressive – herring, flat head, whiting, taylor, blow fish and trumpeters (inedible).
-On those night the camping ground sizzled to the sound and smell of fish cooking.
+On those nights the camping ground sizzled to the sound and smell of fish cooking.

 One year I was swimming with my sisters and other kids on the beach near the camping ground.
 I got into difficulties and was being blown out into Geographe Bay by a strong off-shore breeze.
 A girl called Vallerie Bastow swam out and grabbed me and towed me back to shore.
 She was a couple of years older than me and also came from Collie.
 Her parents were friends of Mum and Dad.
 I’m pretty pleased she was there and knew a bit about life saving.